 Crete (Heraklion)

-Ancient Minoans at Knossos, the wine villages of Archanes, the dramatic south coast at Matala, and the beach resort of Malia — the full range of central Crete.
+Ancient Minoans at Knossos, the wine villages of Archanes, the high mountain plateau of Lasithi and the dramatic south coast at Matala — the full range of central Crete.

 Heraklion is where Crete's extraordinary history hits hardest.
 The Palace of Knossos — the largest Bronze Age archaeological site in Greece — sits just 5km from the city centre, and the Heraklion Archaeological Museum holds the world's finest collection of Minoan art.
 The city itself is underrated: a working Cretan capital with exceptional food, a Venetian fortress and one of the liveliest market streets in Greece.